 - negligible at equator

-If the Coriolis force and pressure gradient force are exactly equal, the wind will blow parallel to the isobars; this called a geostrophic wind (only occurs in the upper atmosphere.
+If the Coriolis force and pressure gradient force are exactly equal, the wind will blow parallel to the isobars; this called a geostrophic wind.
+This only occurs in the upper atmosphere.
 Near the surface, friction prevents this from happening.

-Note that the Coriolis force is NOT responsible for little twists in water draining from your sink or bathtub.
+Note, contrary to some popular pundits, the Coriolis force is NOT responsible for little twists in water draining from your sink or bathtub.
 Some people argue these twists go to the right in the N and to left in the S hemispheres.
 Such water does not travel far enough to be affected the earth’s rotation.
-Sink/tub swirls are the result of little eddies and currents in your sink (caused by the motion of your hands or something else) – not the Coriolis force!
+Sink/tub swirls are the result of little eddies and currents in your sink (caused by the motion of your hands or something else) – not the Coriolis force.
 Some people who live on the equator make money from gullible tourists by demonstrating water swirling one way out of a basin just one side of the equator … then they hop to the other side of the road to show water swirling the other way out of a basin on the other side.
-In reality they cleverly twist the basins to give the desired effect!
-It is slight of hand, not Coriolis!
+In reality they cleverly twist the basins to give the desired effect.
+It is slight of hand, not Coriolis.
 Save your money!

 Click here for a full discussion of this “urban legend.”
 If I ask you on an exam question about whether the Coriolis force causes water in your drain to drain to the right of left, make sure you answer that the Coriolis force has nothing to do with it!
 SO, if I ask you about whether or not the Coriolis Force affects the drain in your sink, you will know the correct answer, right???

 (Figure 6.8c ; 4CE; p.152 (6.7c; 3CE, p.
 141))

 Land surfaces are relatively rough and resist airflow because of friction; it tends to slow wind speed up to heights of 500 m into the atmosphere.